salimk/Rcrawler/README.md

 - Extract structured DATA from all website pages: Titles, posts, Films, descriptions etc ([see 3](https://github.com/salimk/Rcrawler#3-crawl-and-scrape-data-from-a-website-pages))

 - Scraping targeted contents using search terms, by providing desired keywords Rcrawler can traverse all wbesite links and collect/extract only web pages related to your topic. ([see 4](https://github.com/salimk/Rcrawler#4-filter-collected-scraped-web-page-by-search-termskeywords))

 Some websites are so big, you don't have sufficient time or ressources to crawl them, So you are only interested in a particular section of the website for these reason we provided some useful parameters to control the crawling process such as :

 - Filtering collected/scraped Urls by URLS having some keywords or matching a specific pattern ([see 5](https://github.com/salimk/Rcrawler#2--filtering-collectedparsed-urls-by-regular-expression))

-- Control how deep the crawler will go, how many levels Should be crawled from the start point.([see 6](https://github.com/salimk/Rcrawler#5-liming-the-crawling-process-to-a-level-maxdepth-parameter))
+- Control how many levels Should be crawled from the start point .([see 6](https://github.com/salimk/Rcrawler#5-liming-the-crawling-process-to-a-level-maxdepth-parameter))

 - Represent a website Netwok by mapping all its internal and external hyperlink connections (Edges & nodes) ([see 7](https://github.com/salimk/Rcrawler/blob/master/README.md#6-creating-a-website-network-graph))

+In addtition, Rcrawler package provide a set of tools that enables you :

+- Scrape data from a list of URLs you provide

 ## Installation